CSE498/cse498.github.io/index.md

 Understanding of C++ basics (as taught in CSE 232 and CSE 335), completion of all 300-level CSE requirements and at least two other 400-level CSE courses.

 ### Teaching Style
-This course will be taught using a “flipped classroom” methodology.
-Students will be expected to watch provided videos (or read assigned web pages) before each class session.
-Sessions will briefly review these topics, but focus on discussion of concepts and live implementation, debugging, or code reviews, as well as quizzes, small group discussions, and student presentations of their progress.
-The course [schedule](schedule.html) will include the required material at least a week before it is due (and likely much sooner than that).
+Many sessions of this course will be taught using a “flipped classroom” methodology.
+Students will be expected to watch provided videos (or read assigned web pages) before each session where they are assigned.
+Sessions will briefly review these topics, but focus on discussion of concepts and live implementation, supplemental lectures, debugging demonstrations, code reviews, quizzes, small group discussions, and student presentations of their progress.
+The course [schedule](schedule.html) will include any required material at least a week before it is due (and typically sooner than that).

 ## Grading
 In this course you will have the opportunity to earn up to 100 points toward your final grade.
 Grades will be based on: